Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking results

+{ Same as Fig.~\ref{fig:band7_flux}, but showing the excess brightness separately for centre-faint (abbreviated ``cen.-f.''; circles and dashed curves) vs. centre-bright (``cen.-b.''; squares and double dot-dashed) cluster sub-samples, as defined in \S\ref{subsec:73MHz}.
+Results shown using both cleared (top panel) and restored (bottom) data, for both beam (symbols) and cluster (curves; error bars are omitted for visibility) co-additions, for the nominal analysis in the high-frequency channel (see legend, which also specifies the number $N_c$ of clusters in each sub-sample). } \end{bfigure}

-After removing the background, 11 out of the 44 clusters in the sample are classified as centre-faint, while 33 clusters are classified as centre-bright.
-Here, for comparison with Fig.~\ref{fig:band7_flux}, we again adopt an $N_b = 0$ order background.
+After removing the background, 13 out of the 44 clusters in the sample are classified as centre-faint, while 31 clusters are classified as centre-bright.
 Figure~\ref{fig:band7_weak_strong} shows the stacked excess intensity profiles of these centre-faint vs. centre-bright clusters, for both \clean\ (top panel, with masking) and \orig\ (bottom, without masking) data.
 As the cleared data show, the centre-faint clusters make a substantial contribution to the virial ring signal, comparable to and even exceeding that of the centre-bright clusters, when accounting for the different sizes of each sub-sample.
 Namely, the virial excess in the cluster-faint clusters is significant at the $\sim 2.5\sigma$ confidence level, slightly higher than anticipated from Poisson statistics when taking into account the smaller size of this sub-sample.
-If we replace the background order with the nominal, $N_b = 3$, the number of centre-faint clusters increases to $12$, with a slightly more significant virial excess, again demonstrating that the results are not sensitive to the background order.

 The mean intensity of the centre-faint clusters agrees with that of the centre-bright clusters in the virial radius bin.
 As expected, the two sub-samples show different, $\lesssim2\sigma$ fluctuations outside the clusters, beyond $\tau\simeq 3$.
 The centre-faint signal is somewhat broader than found for the full sample, extending out to $\tau\simeq 3$, in resemblance of the low-frequency signal discussed in \S\ref{subsec:7lowerbands}.
 We conclude that the agreement between the virial signal as inferred from centre-faint vs. centre-bright clusters supports the virial signal as a genuine effect, rather than an artefact due to a putative failure of CLEAN to remove PSF sidelobes of the emission from the centres of clusters.